rippedpiracy/docs/PC-Software/Games.md

 **[1337x.to](https://1337x.to)** | **[.st](https://1337x.st/) (Torrent)**

 A very popular Torrenting site home to a few big uploaders.
 Only Download from the specified users below.
-We **heavily** discourage the use of it's Applications/Software Category.
+We **heavily** discourage the use of its Applications/Software Category.
 **<u>Trusted users are [FitGirl](https://1337x.to/user/FitGirl/), [DODI](https://1337x.to/user/DODI/), [KaOsKrew](https://1337x.to/user/KaOsKrew/) and [johncena141](https://1337x.to/user/johncena141/) (who uploads Linux Games).</u>**
 *<small>Empress's releases, who cracks Denuvo-protected games, can be found on <https://telegra.ph/empress-biography-07-15>.</small>*